codewordhub/luanova/content/about/about.md

 date = "2007-11-01"
 +++

-<a href="http://lua.org">Lua</a> is a light-weight scripting language developed at PUC-Rio in Brazil. <em>"The simplest thing that could possibly work"</em> is the mantra of the Lua founders, and it shows.
+[Lua](http://lua.org) is a light-weight scripting language developed at PUC-Rio in Brazil. <em>"The simplest thing that could possibly work"</em> is the mantra of the Lua founders, and it shows.

 Originally designed for people who weren't professional programmers, the syntax is straight-forward with only a few constructs providing quite a lot of power.